 Calculate your Net Promoter Score (NPS) and find out how satisfied your customers are with your products and services.
-NPS is one of the most widely used metrics when estimating customer satisfaction and is fairly easy to implement through a Net Promoter Score template, as you will see below.
+NPS is one of the most widely used metrics when estimating customer satisfaction.
+It is also fairly easy to implement with a Net Promoter Score template, as you will see below.

 What is a Net Promoter Score (NPS) Survey?

-A Net Promoter Score survey is focused on a single question: how likely are your customers to recommend your product or services to their friends, colleagues, or family.
+A Net Promoter Score survey focuses on a single question: how likely are your customers to recommend your product/service to their friends, colleagues, or family.
+Customers answer by giving a rating on a scale of 0 to 10.
 In this sense, it can measure customer satisfaction, their overall experience, as well as brand loyalty, indicating future business growth.

 There are several benefits of using NPS survey questions:

 First of all, they are very simple to use, as well as respond to.
-Since it’s a single question, the survey is easy to create and takes very little time to complete, encouraging respondents to give you their feedback.
+Since it’s a single question, the survey is easy to create and takes very little time to complete.
+As a result, it encourages respondents to give you their feedback.

 Growing Your Brand

-NPS questions can also help you grow your business by providing you with insight into how you can improve customer experience and satisfaction.
-With a pool of satisfied customers, you can count on them to spread the word about your brand and bring in other potential buyers without spending any resources on marketing.
+NPS questions can help you grow your business by providing insight into how you can improve customer experience and satisfaction.
+After all, satisfied customers will spread the word about your brand and bring in other potential clients.

 Retaining existing customers is just as important as gaining new ones.
-Being able to identify those who feel your product needs improvement and acting on their feedback will go a long way in keeping them from taking their business elsewhere.
+By identifying those who are not satisfied you can proactively work to retain them.
 NPS questions can prove to be extremely useful in this sense.

 Comparing With Your Competition

-Finally, NPS surveys will allow you to compare your customer satisfaction with that of your competition in the common target market.
-Knowing what you need to improve and by how much can give you a competitive edge and help you compete with the industry leaders.
+Finally, NPS surveys will allow you to compare your customer satisfaction with that of your competition.
+Knowing what you need to improve can give you a competitive edge and help you compete with the industry leaders.

 The Net Promoter Scale

-Your Net Promoter Score is calculated using the NPS scale where respondents rate the likelihood of them recommending your business to others on a scale from 0 (unlikely) to 10 (extremely likely).
+Your Net Promoter Score is calculated using the NPS scale: 0 (unlikely to recommend) to 10 (extremely likely to recommend).

-Based on their response, they are placed into one of three categories used to determine the NPS score:
+Based on their response, you can place them into one of three categories below to determine the NPS score:

 - Detractors – response between 0 and 6